 Types of Purchases

 |Invitations for Bids (IFB) - For purchases of goods and commodities more than $30,000.
-Requires legal advertising and a formal, official opening of bids; Contract awarded to lowest responsive and responsible bidder.
+Requires legal advertising and a formal, official opening of bids.
+Contract awarded to lowest responsive and responsible bidder.

-||Requests for Proposals (RFP) - For purchase of professional services, for example: equipment maintenance, consulting, engineering, janitorial; Contract awarded to most qualified vendor.
+||Requests for Proposals (RFP) - For purchase of professional services.
+For example: Equipment maintenance, consulting, engineering, janitorial.
+Contract awarded to most qualified vendor.

-||Requests for Quotes (RFQ) - For various purchases under $30,000 using a purchase order, or credit card; Obtain quotes from vendors.|
+||Requests for Quotes (RFQ) - For various purchases under $30,000 using a purchase order or credit card, the County obtains quotes from vendors.|